Finland country brief

 The current President is Mr Sauli Niinistö.
 Mr Niinistö was elected by popular vote on 5 February 2012 and took office on 1 March 2012.
 The next presidential elections will be held in approximately February 2018.

 Then-President Tarja Halonen visited Australia in January 2007.
-Other high level visits included: then Minister for Finance, Mr Eero Heinäluoma (November 2006); a Parliamentary delegation led by then-Parliament Speaker, Mr Paavo Lipponen (March 2005); and the Minister for Trade and Industry, Mr Mauri Pekkarinen who was accompanied by a business delegation (April 2004).
+Other high level visits include: then Minister for Finance, Mr Eero Heinäluoma (November 2006); a Parliamentary delegation led by then-Parliament Speaker, Mr Paavo Lipponen (March 2005); and the Minister for Trade and Industry, Mr Mauri Pekkarinen who was accompanied by a business delegation (April 2004).

 Bilateral and trade relationship